-Serbia: After the market liberalization power trader GEN-I competes with power utility EPS14.
-August 2015. / News Serbia Energy
+Serbia: After the market liberalization power trader GEN-I competes with power utility EPS, News Serbia Energy

 Serbia liberalized fully its power market but the state owned power utility company EPS current prices are below the market expectations.
 GEN-I advantage in the regional market lies in cheaper electricity coming from NPP Krsko.